perfact/zodbsync/README.md

     zodbsync exec "git reset --hard COMMIT"
     zodbsync exec "git revert COMMIT"

+The optional `--layer <ident>` flag runs the command in the named layer's workdir (instead of cding to the fallback layer workdir) and diffs only that layer.
+Omitting `--layer` keeps fallback-layer behavior.

+The optional `--nocd` flag skips the `cd` into the git workdir, so the command runs in the caller's working directory.
+When `--nocd` is given without `--layer`, all layers are snapshotted before the command runs; after it completes, the union of all changed paths across every layer is played back in a single pass.
+Unstaged changes in each layer are stashed before the command and restored after.
+On failure, all layers are rolled back to their original commits and stashes are popped; a best-effort playback is attempted for any objects already written.
+With `--nocd --layer <ident>` only the named layer is checked (existing scoped behavior).

 ### `zodbsync reset`

 Resets one or more layer repos to target commits and plays back the union of